Introduction

 |

-- When connected behind an ACI fabric, certain active/active algorithms may cause endpoints to move from one leaf switch another.
-When a leaf detects too many endpoint moves, it disables learning for the endpoint’s bridge domain (with an error message).
+- When connected behind an ACI fabric there are certain active/active algorithms that can cause endpoints to move from one leaf switch another.
+When a leaf detects too many endpoint moves it disables learning for the endpoint’s bridge domain with an error message.